The Power of Corrective Experiences

 Many women who appear confident and capable on the outside carry a quieter internal story.

 Over time, these adaptations become identities.
 Competence replaces vulnerability.
 Self-sufficiency replaces support.
-And while these strategies often lead to success, they can also leave the nervous system in a chronic state of effort.
+And while these strategies often lead to success, they can also leave the nervous system in a chronic state of stress and emotional over-functioning.

 This is where corrective experiences matter.